-Set the table for an elegant gathering with cranberries strewn from centerpiece to place setting.
+Set the table for an elegant holiday party with cranberries strewn from centerpiece to place setting.
 Sprinkle cranberries into votive candleholders.
 Cut out paper circles and write each guest's name on a circle.
-Trim paper circles with red and add one to each votive for a creative place marker.
+Trim paper circles with red and add one to each votive for creative Christmas name cards.

-Adorn the front entry with a snow-dusted frozen wreath.
+Adorn the front entry of your home with a snow-dusted wreath.
 Pour 1 to 2 inches of water into the bottom of a fluted cake pan or gelatin mold.
 Fill with cranberries, freeze, then shake loose.
-Tie the wreath to the door or porch rail with a red woolen scarf, and tuck in fresh evergreen or holly branches.
+Tie the Christmas wreath to the door or porch rail with a red woolen scarf, and tuck in fresh evergreen or holly branches.

 Wire red twig dogwood stems into a circle, letting some stems stick out.
 Pop fresh cranberries on the tips.
 Thread cranberries on a long string, looping it around the wreath.
-Finishing touches: silver ball ornaments and greenery.
+For a sophisticated final touch, add silver ornaments and greenery to the Christmas wreath.

-It's easier to make than it looks.
+This Christmas decoration is easier to make than it looks.
 Start with an 8-inch-square clear glass vase.
 Cut a piece of floral foam to a size that lets a layer of cranberries fit between the foam and the vase.
 Cover with water.
-Into the foam, insert red roses, striped 'Hocus Pocus' roses, red tulips, gold-tipped cedar (all available from florists), and silvery ornaments.
-Thread cranberries on thin floral wire to loop over the arrangement.
+Insert red roses, stripe' roses, red tulips, gold-tipped cedar, and silver ornaments into the foam.
+Thread cranberries on thin floral wire to loop over the winter arrangement.

-To make this wine chilling ring, use electrical tape to anchor an empty wine decanter in the center bucket.
-Fill the bucket with water and cranberries; some berries will sink and some will float, producing the rings.
+To make this wine chilling ring, use electrical tape to anchor an empty wine bottle in the center of a bucket.
+This will form the empty hole in the middle of the ring.
+Fill the bucket with water and cranberries; some berries will sink and some will float, producing a pretty pattern.
 Place the bucket in the freezer.
-When the water is frozen solid, remove the empty decanter from the ice ring and place ring in a vintage ice bucket.
-Finally, decant a bottle of your favorite wine and enjoy.
+When the water is frozen, remove the empty bottle from the center and place the ice ring in a decorative bucket.
+Finally, chill a bottle of your favorite wine in the ring and enjoy.

-Freeze cranberries with just enough water to cover them.
-When water is completely frozen, remove from tray, break into pieces, and add to your ice bucket.
+For a fancy way to chill your holiday drinks, freeze cranberries with just enough water to cover them.
+When frozen, remove from tray, break into pieces, and add to your ice bucket.

-A favorite holiday treat, shortbread is an easy and delicious pastry to serve to family and friends.
-Dot the dough with dried cranberries for a zingy Cranberry Shortbread.
-Fill bowls around the table with fresh cranberries and shortbread for festive decorations that are pretty enough to eat.
+A favorite holiday treat, shortbread is an easy and delicious dessert to serve to family and friends.
+Dot the dough with dried cranberries for a zingy cranberry shortbread.
+Fill bowls around the table with fresh cranberries and shortbread for a red holiday decoration that is pretty enough to eat.